 Everyone was already playing with their friends.
-Kali sat by herself on a bench and watched the other kids having fun without her.
-Then Kali noticed a boy about her age sitting alone on the grass.
+Kali sat by herself on a bench and sitting alone on the grass.
 He was wearing a stained yellow shirt, and his hair stood up in the back.

 Kali looked away.
 She saw a group of girls from her class playing foursquare.
 She wished they would invite her to play with them.